 “Not far.
 Are you scared?”
 Tobi replied as he started the engine.

 Halfway through their trip, unfortunately, traffic turned dense.
 However, determined to reach their destination, Tobi managed to pull out of traffic and into the parking lot of a shopping mall and all five passengers decided to go the rest of the way walking.
 The trip on foot was fine because a throng of people were moving in the same direction as them chanting ‘EndSARS.’
 Fayemi looked at the traffic of humans, as far as her eyes could see, and nearly choked with excitement.
+Her fear had disappeared.
 Nevertheless, she held onto Tobi.